 OCRFA sponsors a defined contribution 401(k) plan (the "Plan") covering all eligible employees of OCRFA.
 OCRFA makes annual contributions to the Plan equal to a percentage determined by OCRFA prior to the end of each year.
-OCRFA made contributions of \$38,717 for the year ended December 31, 2016.
+OCRFA made contributions of \$53,333 and \$38,717 for the years ended December 31, 2017 and 2016, respectively.

 OCRFA assumed the defined contribution OCNA 403(b) plan (the "OCNA Plan") covering all eligible employees of OCNA.
-OCRFA makes annual contributions to the Plan equal to a percentage determined by OCRFA prior to the end of each year.
-OCRFA made contributions to the OCNA Plan of \$24,951 for the year ended December 31, 2016.
+OCRFA makes annual contributions to the OCNA Plan equal to a percentage determined by OCRFA prior to the end of each year.
+OCRFA made contributions to the OCNA Plan of \$-0- and \$24,951 for the years ended December 31, 2017 and 2016, respectively.